thewca/wca-regulations/wca-constitution.md

     - 2b2c) Members of the IAC serve at the discretion of the Board and Chairman.
 The Board and Chairman have the sole authority to appoint and remove members from the IAC.
 - 2b3) Duties
     - 2b3a) The duties of the IAC are to:
-    - 2b3a1) Perform independent investigations in cases involving alleged violations of the WCA Constitution, Regulations, mission, or spirit;
+    - 2b3a1) Perform independent investigations in cases involving alleged violations of the WCA Constitution, Regulations, mission, or spirit.
-    - 2b3a2) Conduct open and transparent investigations, except where limited by law and/or discretion (e.g. information pertaining to minors);
+    - 2b3a2) Conduct open and transparent investigations, except where limited by law and/or discretion (e.g. information pertaining to minors).
-    - 2b3a3) Advise and provide recommendations to WCA Board and WCA Regulations Committee on final rulings and decisions based on the results of its investigations;
+    - 2b3a3) Advise and provide recommendations to WCA Board and WCA Regulations Committee on final rulings and decisions based on the results of its investigations.
     - 2b3a4) Publish (with discretion) accounts of investigations and incidents in the WCA Incidents Log.
     - 2b3b) IAC investigations are initiated by request of the Board.
 Individual members of the WCA community may also approach the IAC with concerns about violations of WCA Regulations or the spirit of the WCA, or if they disagree with a decision made by a WCA Delegate or the WCA Board.